TheRealAnonymous008/quartz/content/Fundamental Constructs in Game Theory.md

   A strategy profile is **Pareto optimal** if it is not Pareto dominated by any other strategy profile.
 	* *Pareto optimality does not necessarily leave all players equally happy*
 	* Pareto optimality is not guaranteed in noncooperative settings.
+	* *In general, maximizing the sum of utility functions or maximizing total welfare will result in a Pareto optimal outcome*.
+However, it need not be the unique one.

 # Links